jamesncox/buy-where-react/notes.md

 [] Create an edit/delete component that gets opened when clicking on a specefic item

+[] Function to close the new item and new store forms when new item or store is created

 [x] Create errors components for users/items/stores etc

 [x] Figure out how to render a newly created Item immediately to the DOM (not wait for page refresh).